Ashlalala/aajonusnet/md/QNA/Q&A Of January 2, 2011.md

 Q: Do you have a website for that, John Reed?

-A: RA Healthy Foods dot com.
-Now, as of the 15th, there will be a place in Santa Monica, at 27th and the freeway, 10 freeway.
+A: RAHealthyFoods.com. [[Note: now, see farmmatch.com] Now, as of the 15th, there will be a place in Santa Monica, at 27th and the freeway, 10 freeway.
 And that ARCO station there, on the south side of that station, there's a lot of paved area.
 So, he's renting that every Saturday so people can come closer to them and let them go all over to Tonga.

 Q: Where?
 In Santa Monica?